Chart Color Schemes

 Population growth drivers in Wangaratta are above average based on AreaSearch's ranking of recent, and medium to long-term trends

-Wangaratta's population, as of November 2025, is estimated at around 20,540.
-This figure shows an increase of 1,326 people since the 2021 Census, which reported a population of 19,214.
-The change is inferred from AreaSearch's estimate of the resident population being 19,352 in June 2024, and an additional 394 validated new addresses since the Census date.
-This results in a density ratio of 420 persons per square kilometer.
-Wangaratta's growth rate of 6.9% since the 2021 census exceeds that of its SA3 area (5.6%) and SA4 region, marking it as a growth leader.
-Overseas migration contributed approximately 92.0% of overall population gains during recent periods.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, the suburb of Wangaratta (Vic.) has an estimated population of around 20,552 as of Feb 2026.
+This reflects an increase of 1,338 people (7.0%) since the 2021 Census, which reported a population of 19,214 people.
+The change is inferred from the resident population of 19,352, estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 422 validated new addresses since the Census date.
+This level of population equates to a density ratio of 421 persons per square kilometer, providing significant space per person and potential room for further development.
+Wangaratta's growth since the 2021 census exceeded that of its SA3 area (5.9%) and SA4 region, marking it as a growth leader in the region.
+Population growth was primarily driven by overseas migration contributing approximately 92.0% of overall population gains during recent periods.

-AreaSearch is using ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data, AreaSearch uses VIC State Government's Regional/LGA projections from 2023, adjusted employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered by this data, AreaSearch utilises VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
 Growth rates by age group are applied across all areas for years 2032 to 2041.
-By 2041, the Wangaratta (Vic.) statistical area is forecasted to grow by 5,060 persons, reflecting an increase of 19.1% in total over the 17-year period.
+Based on aggregated SA2-level projections, the suburb is expected to grow by 5,054 persons to 2041, reflecting an increase of 19.0% in total over the 17 years.

 Frequently Asked Questions - Population